 September 26-27, 2025 |

-Join us on Friday, September 26, beginning at 8:30 AM with arrival and light refreshments.
+Join us on Friday, September 26, beginning at 9:00 AM with arrival and light refreshments.
 The day continues with Workshop Day 1 from 9:30 AM to 5:30 PM, with a boxed lunch provided by a local vendor.
-Saturday, September 27, the day starts again at 8:30 AM with refreshments, followed by Workshop Day 2 from 9:30 AM to 2:30 PM.
-Lunch will be provided from 12:00 to 1:00 PM, and the afternoon will feature Technical Talks and Presentations from 2:30 to 4:00 PM.
+Saturday, September 27, the day starts again at 9:00 AM with refreshments, followed by Workshop Day 2 from 9:30 AM to 2:30 PM.
+Lunch will be provided from 12:00 to 1:30 PM, and an optional tour of the D&L warehouse from 1:30 - 2:00 PM.
+The afternoon will feature Technical Talks and Presentations from 2:30 to 4:00 PM.
 In the evening, join us from 5:30 to 7:00 PM for an Open House Networking Event.
-Sunday, September 28, is completely optional and reserved for studio tours. |
+Sunday, September 28, is completely optional and reserved for studio tours with Maria Sheets, Kathy Barnard, Colorado Glass Works, Watkins Studio, and Scottish Stained Glass.
+Transportation is not provided.
+Studios will be open with no appointment needed - get together with your peers and check out the behind the scenes of local studios! |

-Principles of Glass Painting for Emerging Professionals
+Principles of Glass Painting for Emerging Professionals (CLASS FULL)

 Instructor: Maria Sheets

 Join us for a transformative two-day glass painting workshop designed for emerging stained glass professionals who are ready to grow and scale up.
 Whether you're looking to add traditional painting to your repertoire or take on more ambitious, expressive work, this hands-on session with renowned glass artist Maria Sheets is your next step.
-Come connect, create, and grow with fellow stained glass professionals in the heart of Denver.

 What You’ll Learn: